pact-foundation/pact-ruby/README.md

 Define a pact between service consumers and providers.

-Pact privides a RSpec DSL for service consumers to define the request they will make to a service producer and the response they expect back.
+Pact provides an RSpec DSL for service consumers to define the request they will make to a service producer and the response they expect back.
 This expectation is used in the consumers specs to provide a mock producer, and is also played back in the producer specs to ensure the producer actually does provide the response the consumer expects.